maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Most BASIC interpreters of the RetroBASIC era store numbers using the equivalent of a *single* type, also known as a *float*.
 Unless otherwise indicated, any variable will default to this type.
 Thus, the name `I` found in a program would refer to a variable with the name "I" that holds a numeric value, initially zero.
 The internal format used to store the value was chosen to balance the need to save memory while maximizing precision.
 Microcomputers generally used 32-bit or 40-bit numeric formats, as larger formats would use up too much of the extremely limited memory available in these machines.
 Mainframe and minicomputer dialects generally used that platform's "natural" format, whatever that might be.

 Some dialects had a second number format, *integer*.
-Most notable among these are later versions of Microsoft BASIC, so this feature is widely available in home computer dialects, though rarely used.
+Most notable among these are the later versions of Microsoft BASIC, so this feature is widely available in home computer dialects, though rarely used.
 MS used 16-bit values for integers, potentially saving considerable amounts of memory in programs with large numbers of numeric constants.
 To indicate that a variable should store the value in integer format, the percent sign, `%`, was added to the end of the variable name.
 So, `I` would store a value in the default format, normally a 40-bit floating point, while `I%` would store the value as a 16-bit integer.

 A few dialects also added a *double* format as well, once again led by Microsoft in their 12k Extended BASIC.
 These were indicated by adding the hash symbol, `#`, to the end of the variable name.
 In dialects that had doubles, it was common for the default internal format of the single to be smaller than normal and then have the programmer use doubles if more precision was required.
 For instance, on the Atari Microsoft BASIC, a single was 32 bits instead of the more typical 40, while a double was 64 bits.
 In most of these dialects, a single-precision value could be explicitly indicated by adding the bang, `!`, to the end of a variable name.
 As single was the default format for variables, the bang is almost never found in real-world programs.